 The earliest versions of PGP were written by Philip Zimmermann and were first released to the public in 1991.
 The program is open source and has several different versions available with prevailing attitudes as to which is the best.
 Some versions are free for personal use, while more recent “official” incarnations offered through the PGP Corporation are shareware.
 As of PGP Personal Desktop v.
 9.0, users are offered a fully functional free trial run before the software reverts to a version with fewer features, minus a purchased license.
 The less feature-rich version still allows for email encryption, but some of the automation is crippled.

-See also What is an Internet phone?
+See also What is an interactive website?

 Commercial versions of PGP are also available for use in multi-tenant network environments.